Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Formalism

 \subsection{The equation of state of dark matter}

 In the present work we consider non-self-annihilating fermionic DM.
-This so called fermionic asymmetric dark matter (ADM) \citep{KLZ_2009, Zurek_2014} carry a conserved charge which is analogous to the baryon number in the case of ordinary matter.
-We denote this quantity as the dark matter particle number $N_D$.
-In the case of a truly stable, non-self-annihilating, asymmetric fermionic dark matter particle, the total particle number $N_D$ remains constant in an isolated system \citep{KLZ_2009, Zurek_2014} or within a time-scale where accretion or ejection of ADM can be neglected.
+This so called fermionic asymmetric DM (ADM) \citep{KLZ_2009, Zurek_2014} carry a conserved charge which is analogous to the baryon number in the case of ordinary matter.
+We denote this quantity as the DM particle number $N_D$.
+In the case of a truly stable, non-self-annihilating, asymmetric fermionic DM particle, the total particle number $N_D$ remains constant in an isolated system \citep{KLZ_2009, Zurek_2014} or within a time-scale where accretion or ejection of ADM can be neglected. {The DM component is modeled as a cold, degenerate Fermi gas, a widely adopted approximation in both compact-object and galactic contexts (e.g., \citealt{Persic_1996, Domcke_2015}).
+The condition for degeneracy is robustly satisfied under stellar conditions, since the Fermi temperature of the DM fluid exceeds the core temperatures of white dwarfs by several orders of magnitude. }

 We describe the ADM fluid as a non-interacting (ideal) gas of fermions with mass $m_\chi$ and spin $1/2$.
 The corresponding EOS is thus given by Eq. \eqref{eq:e_energy} and \eqref{eq:Pe} replacing the electron rest mass $m_e$, the adimensional electron Fermi momentum $x_e$ and the electron reduced Compton wave length $\lambda_e$ with the corresponding quantities $m_\chi$, $x_\chi$ and $\lambda_\chi$ for the DM Fermi gas.